FruitPug/components-of-software-engineering-labs/lab2/src/Readme.md

 * **NFR1**: The system shall ensure that all passwords are stored securely using salted hashing algorithms.

-* **NFR2**: The system shall provide a response time of less than 2 seconds for all user actions under a normal load.
+* **NFR2**: The system shall provide a response time of less than 2 seconds with 500 simultaneous users.

-* **NFR3**: The system shall support at least 500 concurrent users without noticeable performance degradation.

-* **NFR4**: The system shall ensure data consistency and integrity across related entities.
+* **NFR3**: The system shall ensure data consistency and integrity across related entities.

-* **NFR5**: The system shall maintain 98% uptime during regular operation.
+* **NFR4**: The system shall maintain 98% uptime during regular operation.

-* **NFR6**: The system shall log all administrative actions for auditing and accountability.
+* **NFR5**: The system shall log all administrative actions for auditing and accountability.

-* **NFR7**: The system shall comply with privacy regulations by allowing users to delete their accounts and associated data.
+* **NFR6**: The system shall comply with privacy regulations by allowing users to delete their accounts and associated data.

-* **NFR8**: The system’s UI shall be responsive and usable on desktop and mobile devices.
+* **NFR7**: The system’s UI shall be responsive and usable on desktop and mobile devices.

-* **NFR9**: The system shall provide database backups daily and allow full restoration within 30 minutes.
+* **NFR8**: The system shall provide database backups daily, store them for 1 year and allow full restoration within 30 minutes.

 ## Traceability Matrix